nicolas-van/easy-markdown-to-github-pages/README.md

 * It's completely compatible with any bunch of markdown files you already have in any existing repository without any modification to those files.
 That includes the basic `README.md` almost all repositories contain.
 * The markdown files will remain just as readable and usable in Github than in your website.

-In fact you can consult this guide uses the same configuration and can be read both in Github and in Github Pages, at your preference:
+In fact this guide uses the same configuration and can be read both in Github and in Github Pages, at your preference:

 * [Here is the link to the Github version](https://github.com/nicolas-van/easy-markdown-to-github-pages)
 * [Here is the link to the Github Pages version](https://nicolas-van.github.io/easy-markdown-to-github-pages/)